MicrosoftDocs/cpp-docs/docs/dotnet/how-to-define-and-consume-classes-and-structs-cpp-cli.md

  [Destructors and finalizers](#BKMK_Destructors_and_finalizers)

 ##  <a name="BKMK_Object_instantiation"></a> Object instantiation
- Reference (ref) types and value types can only be instantiated on the managed heap, not on the stack or on the native heap.
+ Reference (ref) types can only be instantiated on the managed heap, not on the stack or on the native heap.
+Value types can be instantiated on the stack or the managed heap.

 ```
 // mcppv2_ref_class2.cpp